Patrick-Davis-MSFT/demoFrames/README.md

 1. When finished `azd down` will remove all resources

 ## Local development
-> Local Development will need the commands `azd auth login`, `az login` and `azd provision` run to establish secrets and key vaults
+> Local Development will need the commands `azd auth login`, `az login` and `azd provision` run to establish services, secrets and key vaults

 To run locally use `azd provision` to deploy the infrastructure and hydrate the databases.
 Then in the `app-ui` directory run `.\start.ps1`.